Digital will: Obstacles and problems

-Terms and conditions of service must always be taken into account, which can cause problems if there are fine details or clauses that refer to what to do in the event of the death of the account user.
+Terms and conditions of service must always be taken into account, which can cause problems if there are fine details or clauses that refer to what to do in the event of the account user's death.
 In some cases, the web service may have the ability to terminate the account and delete all data, and if other people besides the user gain access, there may be criminal charges placed against them, even if the one who died has passed on the password to them.
 Identity theft can potentially continue to be a problem even after death if their information is released to the wrong people.
-This is why online networks and digital executors require proof of a death certificate from a family member of the deceased person in order to acquire access to accounts.
+This is why online networks and digital executors require proof of death such as a certificate from a family member of the deceased person in order to acquire access to accounts.
 There are instances when access may still be denied, because of the prevalence of false death certificates.